Department of Chemistry

 Figure 10: Three lowest adiabatic potential energy surfaces of Na3+ molecule.
 Only T-shaped configurations are shown in this picture.
 The avoided crossing seem between the two lowest states in the channel region and the conical intersection between the two upper states in equilateral configuration can be seen.

 Professor Babikov received his B.S. degree in 1993 and his M.S. degree in 1995 from the Moscow Institute of Physics and Technology (MIPT), Russia.
 He completed his doctoral work at the Laboratory of Atomic and Molecular Collisions, Orsay, France and received his Ph.D. in 1998.
 He was a Postdoctoral Research Fellow at the University of Illinois at Chicago (1999) and a Postdoctoral Research Associate at Argonne National Laboratory (2000).
 He received a prestigious Postdoctoral Fellowship at Los Alamos National Laboratory (2001-2004) before joining the faculty at Marquette University in August 2004.
+Received the Way Klingler Fellowship award in 2020 and the Pfetschinger-Habermann Chair appointment in 2022.
 Professor Babikov's research interests are in the area of theoretical/physical chemistry and molecular physics.

-Professor Babikov was a 2010 Visiting Professor at the University of Pierre and Marie Curie, Paris, France, LPMAA.
+2010 the Visiting Professor at the University of Pierre and Marie Curie, Paris, France, LPMAA.